-2 Other includes CBA cost allocations including capital charges and funding costs in relation to group funding and hedging structures and elimination entries between New Zealand segment entities.

-3 Key financial metrics are calculated in New Zealand dollar terms.
+- 1 Comparative information has been restated to conform to presentation in the current period. - 2 Other includes CBA cost allocations including capital charges and funding costs in relation to group funding and hedging structures and elimination entries between New Zealand segment entities. - 3 Key financial metrics are calculated in New Zealand dollar terms.

-New Zealand net profit after tax ("statutory basis") 1 for the half year ended 31 December 2024 was NZD683 million, an increase of NZD22 million or 3% on the prior comparative period.
+New Zealand cash net profit after tax for the half year ended 31 December 2024 was NZD688 million, an increase of NZD14 million or 2% on the prior comparative period.
 The result was driven by a 5% increase in total operating income, partly offset by an 8% increase in operating expenses, and a NZD7 million increase in loan impairment expense.

-New Zealand net profit after tax ("statutory basis") 1 increased NZD59 million or 9% on the prior half.
+New Zealand cash net profit after tax $^{\rm 1}$ increased NZD64 million or 10% on the prior half.
 The result was driven by a 6% increase in total operating income and a NZD43 million decrease in loan impairment expense, partly offset by a 7% increase in operating expenses.